 (3) Data is for Pinellas County.
-Published by the Office of Economic & Demographic Research
+Published by the Office of Economic & Demographic Research NOTE: Data is for an unspecified point each year, not specifically September 30.

 TOWN OF BELLEAIR, FLORIDA PRINCIPAL EMPLOYERS, PINELLAS COUNTY CURRENT YEAR AND NINE YEARS AGO